Home Latest PDF of NPTE: National Physical Therapy Examination 2025

 MOST appropriate initial intervention for this patient is:

-1. Referring the patient to an orthopedic surgeon for consideration of multilevel orthopedic surgery to address the muscle contractures and Improve gait.
+1. Referring the patient to an orthopedic surgeon for consideration of multilevel orthopedic surgery to address the muscle contractures and Boost gait.

 2. Initiating a course of serial casting to gradually increase range of motion in the hip and knee joints.